 Some companies distribute multiple types (classes) of shares to shareholders.
-Ordinary shares are the most common class, but there are also non-voting shares, redeemable shares, and preferences shares, to name but a few.
+Ordinary shares are the most common class, but there are also non-voting shares, redeemable shares, and preference shares, to name but a few.
 In this blog, we will look specifically at preference shares.

 What are preference shares?

 There are three main features of preference shares:

 Preference shares, also known as preferred stock, are named as such because they have a fixed rate of dividend which is paid out before the other types of shares.
 In other words, they take precedence over ordinary shares (and other share classes) in terms of the payment of any dividends.

 Any remaining profits available for distribution as dividends are shared between the holders of ordinary shares after the preference shareholders have been paid their fixed rate of dividend.

 It should be noted that preference shares do not guarantee payment of any dividend to their holders (i.e. if there have not been sufficient profits).
 But they are first in line if there are any profits in the relevant financial period.